cyberbutler/RedDrop/README.md

   --port PORT, -P PORT  The port to bind to (default: 80) -c CONFIG, --config CONFIG
-                        YAML config file path (default: None) --dump-config         Dump the configuration settings as YAML (default:
+                        YAML config file path (default: None) --dump-config         Dump the configuration settings as YAML (default: False) --debug               Enable Flask's Debug Mode (default: False) -p {hex,openssl-aes256-pbkdf2,gzip,b64}, --processor {hex,openssl-aes256-pbkdf2,gzip,b64}
-                        False)
-  --debug               Enable Flask's Debug Mode (default: False) -p {hex,openssl-aes256-pbkdf2,gzip,b64}, --processor {hex,openssl-aes256-pbkdf2,gzip,b64}
                         Specify a processor to use.
 This flag can be used more than once to define multiple process_list functions.
 Use this flag in the order in which you wish to process received data (default: []) -A, --auto-process, --no-auto-process
                         Automatically run processors based on detected data.
-                        This option is enabled by default, but should be disabled (--no-auto-process) when you receive output
-                        you don't expect.
+This option is enabled by default, but should be disabled (--no- auto-process) when you receive output you don't expect.
 Such as in the case of Base64 decoding being run on output that is not Base64 encoded.
 Instead, force the process with the `-p` flag. (default: True) --auto-extract-tar, -x
-                        Auto extract TAR archives received by the server.
+                        Auto extract TAR archives received by the server. (default: False) --encryption-password PROCESSOR_ARGUMENTS.OPENSSL-AES256-PBKDF2.PASSWORD
-                        (default: False)
-  --encryption-password PROCESSOR_ARGUMENTS.OPENSSL-AES256-PBKDF2.PASSWORD
-                        The password used to decrypt/encrypt. (default:
+                        The password used to decrypt/encrypt. (default: EncryptMe)
-                        EncryptMe)

-Far more configuration options exist which must be specified in Environment Variables, use `--dump_config` to see all of the options
+Far more configuration options exist which must be specified in Environment Variables, use `--dump-config` to see all of the options

 ```